manyuongsg/Ong_Manyu_Portfolio/README.md

-# Kham Ming Fatt - Data Analyst / Data Scientist
+# Ong Manyu - Data Analyst / Data Scientist

 Welcome to my personal portfolio webpage!
 This site was developed using HTML and CSS to showcase my work, experiences, and skills as a Data Analyst and Data Scientist.